kasir-barati/you-say/.github/README.md

 Notes:

 - We are gonna run them only if all the tests and CI pipeline passes; this includes e2e "Backend e2e tests" workflow and "Continuous Integration" workflow.

+## Storybook tests

+Notes:

+- We separated them from frontend e2e tests to have a clear boundary between e2e tests written with Cypress and Storybook tests which are less Integration Testing theme and more on the side of UI/UX sanity check for out frontend apps.
+- We separated them from normal unit tests performed in `ci.workflow.yml` since these are tests that we tends to execute them as the last pipeline.
+After all other tests and pipelines successfully completed (different e2e tests and unit test + other CI/CD pipelines) we wanna tests our UI/UX and probably also share our final work with other teammates; PM, UI/UX designer, another frontend developer.

 ## CD